Redistricting in Wisconsin: Consequences of the 2024 plan

 Under the new maps, control of the Assembly was put into play, and Republicans' wide majorities in the senate and assembly shrank dramatically after the 2024 elections.
 Legislative Democrats flipped ten seats in the state assembly, and four in the state senate, entering the 107th legislature with their largest caucus since 2010.

 2025 congressional map challenges

 In May 2025, the Elias Law Group filed another lawsuit in state court attempting to strike down Wisconsin's congressional district map on grounds that it violated principles of the Wisconsin constitution.
 The lawsuit made five separate challenges to the constitutionality of the maps, but the Wisconsin Supreme Court declined to hear the case in June 2025.

-In July 2025, another lawsuit challenging the congressional map was launched in state court by the bipartisan Wisconsin Business Coalition.
-Rather than requesting original jurisdiction from the state supreme court, they are seeking a hearing in the Dane County circuit court.
-Their lawsuit argues that anti-competitive gerrymanders violate the Wisconsin constitution's Article I guarantee of free government, equal protection for all citizens, and the right to vote.
+In July 2025, two new lawsuits challenging the congressional map were launched in state court by the bipartisan Wisconsin Business Coalition (or Wisconsin Business Leaders for Democracy) and the Elias Law Group.
+These lawsuits argue that anti-competitive gerrymanders violate the Wisconsin constitution's Article I guarantee of free government, equal protection for all citizens, and the right to vote.
+Rather than requesting original jurisdiction from the state supreme court, this time the petitioners attempted to use a provision of a 2011 law passed by the Republican Legislature (2011 Wisconsin Act 39) which required the Wisconsin Supreme Court to appoint judicial panels to hear any redistricting lawsuit filed in the Wisconsin circuit courts.

+On November 25, 2025, the Wisconsin Supreme Court ruled that they must comply with the law invoked by the two redistricting lawsuits, and ordered the creation of two panels, each composed of three lower state-court judges to hear the lawsuits.
+The court's traditional swing-vote, Brian Hagedorn, concurred with the court's four liberals that the Court was required by law to create the judicial panels to hear the cases, but objected to the selection of judicial panelists, preferring a more randomized process.

+The Elias Group lawsuit was heard by Dane County circuit judge Julie Genovese, Milwaukee County circuit judge Mark Sanders, and Outagamie County circuit judge Emily Lonergan.
+That panel dismissed the case in March 2026, stating in their decision that they did not believe they could rule on the case, since the map being challenged was enacted by the Wisconsin Supreme Court.